Bexarotene (pronounced becks-a-roh-teen) is a cancer treatment drug and is also known by its brand name Targretin (pronounced tar-gree-tin).

 Bexarotene is a capsule.
 You take the capsules once a day.
 The number of capsules you take each day depends on your individual needs.

 Swallow the capsules whole with plenty of water.
 You take them with food or immediately after eating.
+Don't take bexarotene on an empty stomach.

 Whether you have a full or empty stomach can affect how much of a drug gets into your bloodstream.